Hi everyone, I hope you’re all well! Today I’m sharing a little fable I wrote with you all. I hope that you enjoy it!

 “Yes, indeed he was, but without him threatening to eat us, we would never have been motivated to flee, and we’d never have found this place.
 We would have surely starved.”

 The Robin felt his heart flutter at the thought of how close they had come to their respective ends.
 The fox, he realised, was probably just trying to preserve his own life the only way he knew how.

 “All right,” the Robin agreed, and they gathered as many berries as they could each carry, holding the stalks firmly in their beaks.

 When they arrived back at the cherry tree-lined stream, neither the Robin nor the Wren could see any sign of the fox.

 It wasn’t until they were right over the second tree on the southern bank that they finally spotted him lying curled up at the base of its trunk.

 The fox lay curled up on the roots of the tree, but he wasn’t sleeping.
 He was dead.
-His were frozen open and the ferocity that had burned within them earlier had been replaced with a look of sadness.
+His eyes were frozen open, the ferocity that had burned within them earlier replaced with a look of sadness.

 “But there were cherries in this tree.
-They’re still, there, why didn’t he eat them?”
+They’re still there, why didn’t the fox eat them?”

 “Well, I think that if he were capable of doing so, then he would have done just that.
 So I suspect that, in the end, he just couldn’t reach them.”